top of page

 • Update policies, training, and tenant communication templates to reflect the new legal duties.

-• Keep full records of reports, investigations, and correspondence as an evidence trail.
+• Maintain full records of reports, investigations, and correspondence as an evidence trail.

-• Work with diagnostic specialists where needed to verify root causes before remediation.
+• Collaborate with diagnostic specialists where needed to verify root causes before remediation.

 The next 12 months will see regulators closely monitor how providers adapt.
 Many will need to upgrade case-management systems, train teams on hazard classification, and build stronger partnerships with damp and mould specialists to meet compliance.